Skip to main content

 • Locked Drawdown: $100,100

-In this case, after your $3,000 payout, your maximum drawdown locks in a $101,000, leaving you with $1,900 of drawdown room before reaching your limit.
+In this case, after your $3,000 payout, your maximum drawdown locks in at $100,100 leaving you with $1,900 of drawdown room before reaching your limit.

 Important Considerations:

-1. Leave Some Sim Profits as a Buffer: Instead of withdrawing the full amount of your sim profits, consider leaving some in your account.
+1. Leave Some Sim Profits as a Buffer: Instead of withdrawing the maximum amount of your sim profits, consider leaving some in your account.
 This will give you more breathing room and reduce the risk of breaching your account.

 Of course, the decision is ultimately yours.
 We are happy to process your payout, but our goal is to see you have many successful payouts with us in the future.
 We don't want you to jeopardize your account in any way.